 Assuming you trade uncorrelated pairs or strategies, you can use this method for trading multiple pairs at the same time.

 This method is for experienced traders who have a very good idea of how their strategies perform.
 They have a long history and hundreds of trades with the given strategy, providing them with a good basis for what the potential drawdown of the strategy is.
-The method can be used to increase returns while also offsetting drawdowns when using multiple uncorrelated pairs/strategies.
+The method can be used to increase returns while still staying within a desired level of risk/drawdown.

 Final Word on Forex Position Sizing